- Home care agreement

 Any fees for additional services from the consumer to the provider must be separately identified, either within the individualised budget and monthly statement or in a separate account.

-Read more about unspent funds in home care.
+Read more about the process to transfer or return unspent funds in home care.